Foundation-Devices/passport2/docs/miniscript-wallet-policy-progress.md

 - Return the device-signed PSBT to Liana, confirm Liana accepts and finalizes it, and record the resulting Testnet transaction ID if it is broadcast.
-- Exercise representative complex policies, including threshold multisig, multiple alternate paths, time-based relative locks, absolute locks, and Taproot script paths.
+- Exercise representative complex policies, including threshold multisig, multiple alternate paths, time-based relative locks, and absolute locks.
 - Validate the dedicated Liana key file with both single-key and multisig setup templates, then register and verify each completed policy on Passport.
 - Test policy export, backup, restore, rename, signer-label migration, deletion,